Bourbon Banana Walnut Bread is full flavored, moist, sweet quick bread is a great way to use older bananas, and it’s great for a special breakfast.

 What to do with extra bananas?

-I often find myself with a couple extra bananas.
-I mean to eat them.
+I often find myself with a couple extra bananas, meaning to eat them.
 I really do.
 But, for one reason or another, there they are, sitting on the counter looking all brown and kinda mushy.

 Sometimes I’ll take the bananas and make that banana “ice cream” you see all over Pinterest.